0xMiden/miden-client/crates/web-client/docs/debug.md

 When debugging WASM, it can be hard to trace the origin of an error since stack traces are not really useful.
 The typical situation is that you're running a frontend app from JS and get an unreadeable stacktrace.
-We can generate a debug build with symbols to help us trace these errors, this document is the setup for it.
+We can generate a debug build with symbols to help us trace these errors.
+This doc explains how to set it up.

 ## Requirements
-    - yarn
+    - `yarn`
-    - rust
+    - Compatible Rust version
     - Chrome browser
     - You will need to install this [extension](https://goo.gle/wasm-debugging-extension).
       Despite the name, it will also work with WASM-generated Rust Files